 Among the fortified points on the ramparts, on the north side is the “Manganello Bastions", to the east are the “Bellavista Bastions” and those to the south-east are called the “Loggetta”.

-There was originally also access from the sea, called Lu Grannaddu* from where a steep stairway between the walls allowed the climb towards the city.
+Originally there was also access from the sea, called Lu Grannaddu* and from where a steep stairway between the walls allowed the climb towards the city.

 * In the 15th century this was called "Mandracho del socorro” (in Spanish), because it enabled supplies from Genoa to be brought to the village during sieges.

 Today the castle is the seat of the Museo dell’Intreccio (Museum of Interlacement).
 The art of 'interlacing' is very ancient in Sardinia and was probably linked to the need to use flat and flexible vegetable material to build vessels.